How to Set a Charge by Superheat

 Total or Compressor Superheat

 We most often measure superheat outside at the condensing unit before the compressor.
-This is more useful when setting the charge via superheat because we are more carefully controlling the superheat for long compressor life and because it is the easiest point to set it accurately.
+This method is more useful when setting the charge via superheat because we are more carefully controlling the superheat for long compressor life.
+It is also the easiest point we can use to set the charge accurately.

 Disadvantage – The superheat at the coil may be different (generally lower) and may not be optimized for efficiency.